Jump toUpdate content

 The product lets you focus on development, rather than administration or configuration.
 It comes with high-availability mode, data replication, and automatic backups.

-In comparison to traditional database management, which requires customers to provision their infrastructure and resources to manage their databases, Scaleway Database offers the user access to a database instance without the need for setting up the hardware or configuring the software.
-Scaleway handles the provisioning, manages the configuration, and provides useful features as high availability, Automated Backup, User management, and more.
+In comparison to traditional database management, which requires customers to provision their infrastructure and resources to manage their databases, Scaleway Database offers users access to a Database Instance without needing to set up the hardware or configure the software.
+Scaleway handles the provisioning, manages the configuration, and provides useful features, such as High Availability, automated backup, user management, and more.

 On the details page of your Database Instance, the IP address and your Instance’s port are shown: